-The Skagit County Health Department and the Skagit County Department of Emergency Management will cooperate and coordinate (within agency capabilities) with various state and federal agencies insure appropriate actions are taken to protect and/or rehabilitate natural, cultural, and/or historic resources or properties during and immediately following an emergency or disaster.
+The Skagit County Health Department and the Skagit County Department of Emergency Management will cooperate and coordinate (within agency capabilities) with various state and federal agencies to make sure appropriate actions are taken to protect and/or rehabilitate natural, cultural, and/or historic resources or properties during and immediately following an emergency or disaster.

-TAB 11-6 SAFETY AND WELL - BEING OF HOUSEHOLD PETS
+TAB 11-6 SAFETY AND WELL-BEING OF HOUSEHOLD PETS

-The safety and well-being of household pets is addressed in the Skagit County Household Pets and Service Animals Disaster Plan which is published as a separate document.
+The safety and well-being of household pets is addressed in the Skagit County Small Animal Disaster Plan dated May, 2011 which is published as a separate document.
 The plan is currently in draft form and awaiting final revisions and formal adoption.